-The Hood Canal Coordinating Council (HCCC) is excited to announce the following employment opportunity:
+The Hood Canal Coordinating Council is excited to announce the following employment opportunity:

-Accountant: assists with establishing financial policies, procedures, controls and reporting systems to ensure accurate, timely financial statements.
+Accountant: Responsible for establishing financial policies, procedures, controls and reporting systems to ensure accurate, timely financial statements.
 This position ensures legal and regulatory compliance for all accounting and financial reporting functions.
 The Accountant oversees cost and general accounting, accounts receivable/collection, accounts payable, payroll and risk management.

-This is a regular, part-time (approximately 25 hours per week), hourly position with benefits, including teleworking and flexible schedule.
+This is a regular, part-time (approximately 25 hours per week) position with benefits, including teleworking and flexible schedule.

 Please see the full Accountant Job Announcement for details on required qualifications and information on how to apply.